ryneswift/Python/README.md

 Python code and outputs demonstrating machine learning, use of the Pandas library, data cleaning, and multiprocessing.

 Note that the Lichess Machine Learning code is similar in nature to the code in my research project.
-The main differences being that it uses a different dataset, different predictors, and is done in Python instead of R.
+The main differences being that it uses a different dataset and predictors, and is coded in Python instead of R.

 The 'Code Files' folder contains .py files, while the "Output Files" folder contains outputs corresponding to each .py.